Gunivers/Bookshelf/README.md

   - Including [FAQ](https://glib-core.readthedocs.io/en/latest/FAQ.html)
 - [Our Discord](https://glib-core.readthedocs.io)

+# 🏃 Motivation

+As developers, we know the importance of using libraries to avoid loosing time by re-inventing the wheel in each project.
+But in Minecraft, we often see that mapmakers are not familiar with this concept.

+That's why we created this library, to propose a lot of re-usable tools and try to convice mapmakers to become real developers by looking for and using the available tools.

+Thus, this lib is not made to propose the best optimized functions or the more accurate ones.
+Instead, it is designed to be easy to install and use, and propose various features.
+We give a huge importance to the accessibility and we recommand for talented creators to fork this project in order to make their own optized version of the lib.

 # 🤝 Follow and/or contribute

 You can come on [our Discord](https://discord.gg/E8qq6tN) server to talk with us and/or take part of the project!